 I am looking forward to taking my experience into the world of animal assisted learning and therapy.
 Just as I left healthcare for a deeper connection, I now feel called to the pure connection and communication of animals to people’s experiences to allow strengthening and healing in a more organic holistic way.

-The majority of my life I have found myself in some form of church ministry, and currently I am working as a pastor of a small community church in Southwest Michigan.
-I am also working as a Spiritual Life Coordinator (or chaplain) for a Hospice agency in Northern Indiana supporting people through their transition in life, in order to help them find peace and acceptance within
+The majority of my life I have found myself in some form of church ministry, and currently I am working as a Spiritual Life Coordinator (or chaplain) for a Hospice agency in Northern Indiana supporting people through their transition in life, in order to help them find peace and acceptance within their life.

 I have two dogs; both are rescue dogs.
 Seth, my Pitbull terrier mix, is a sweet boy that is now 11 years old.
 I rescued him from the humane society when he was about 3.
 He was found on the streets of Benton Harbor.
 I feel like he was abused and perhaps was going to be a bait dog due to his sweet personality.
 He has had some obstacles to overcome, but he is doing great, just getting old.
 Bugsy is my other rescued dog; he is a 3 year old chihuahua.
 He is a bundle of energy and a spitfire.
 He too has some background with him, but I am always working with him and his manners.